oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 npx prisma studio
 ```

-You will see the following message
+You will see the following message:

 ```
 Prisma Studio is up on http://localhost:5555